 A webinar, as a digital marketing strategy, is here to stay.
 With what is happening now in this world, with the pandemic and all, there is no denying that all activities are done through online events.
 Individuals can easily connect viewers across the world with just one click.

 Webinars are simply web-based seminars for generating leads across the globe.
-As it is a video conferencing, people can record and watch it later in their leisure time or convenient times.
+As it is an online presentation or video conferencing, people can record and watch it later in their leisure time or convenient times.

 In any webinar software, worrying about time zones, the global pandemic, and even logistical inconvenience is no more than just a dream.
 Webinars show the power of living in a digital world.

 Hosting a Webinar

 A webinar is one of the smart digital marketing tools.
 Hosting webinars means communicating through web-based seminars.
 From the farthest part of the world, down to the deepest, simply sit in front of a computer, and voila!
 Watch, listen, and communicate with each other through a video presentation, chats, or forums.